Beautyberry: Callicarpa Americana

 Her point was well taken: There are three chemicals in the leaves scientists are trying to replicate for mosquito repellent.
 They may be as effective as DEET, according to researchers with the USDA.
 The chemicals, particularly one called callicarpenal, showed significant bite-deterring activity against the yellow-fever mosquito and the mosquito that spreads malaria.
 Callicarpenal and other compounds isolated from the plant also repelled fire ants and ticks.

-Native Indians had many uses for the Beautyberry, among them: A decoction of the root bark as a diuretic; the leaves for dropsy; a tea from the roots for dysentery and stomach aches; A tea made from the roots and berries for colic; and, the leaves and roots in sweat baths for the treatment of malaria, rheumatism and fevers.
+Native Indians had many uses for the Beautyberry, among them: A decoction of the root bark as a diuretic; the leaves for dropsy; a tea from the roots for dysentery and stomach aches; a tea made from the roots and berries for colic; and, the leaves and roots in sweat baths for the treatment of malaria, rheumatism and fevers.
 This author can only speak to the use of berries in jelly, and leaves as an external mosquito repellent.
 However, a study published 6 Feb 2007 Journal of Natural Products suggests the C. Americana has anti-cancer potential.

 The Beautyberry is a cousin of the smelly Lantana and the Oaxaca Lemon Verbena, which I also have in my yard.
 I got the Oaxaca from a Greek friend of mine who got it from a Hispanic neighbor.
 How this supposedly exceptionally rare plant got from one particular isolated spot in southern Mexico to Central Florida I do not know.
 It doesn’t even have an established common name, but it makes a nice lemon-flavored herbal tea.
 (See my article on Oaxaca lemon verbena.)